-In Fig 2.3 we show the gaseous emission spectra for isochrone spectra at an age of 4 Myr and for 5 metallicities from $1/50\,Z\odot$ to $2.5\,Z\odot$ .
-The first notable aspect is the overall emission line strength that is higher by a factor of about 10 comparing the two extreme cases.
-But also the individual line ratios change significantly, i.e. the ratio between H $\alpha$ (6563 Å) and [N II] (6583 Å) (H $\alpha$ /[NII] $\approx$ 48 at low metallicity and $\approx$ 7 for solar metallicities).
+In Fig. 2.3 we show the gaseous emission spectra for isochrone spectra at an age of 4 Myr and for 5 metallicities from $1/50 Z{\odot}$ to $2.5 Z{\odot}$.
+The first notable aspect is the overall emission line strength, which is higher by a factor of about 10 comparing the two extreme cases.
+But also the individual line ratios change significantly, i.e. the ratio between H α (6563 Å) and [N II] (6583 Å) (H α /[NII] \approx 48 at low metallicity and \approx 7 for solar metallicities).
 This extreme ratio is directly affected by the lower nitrogen abundance at low metallicity.
 Other line ratios, e.g. [O II] (3727 Å) to [O III] (5007 Å) also change due to the more intense radiation field coming with the low metallicity environment.